akeeba/releasemaker/README.md

 ## Sample release.json file

-See configuration/config.json
+See `configuration/config.json`

-There are four sections: common, pro, core, pdf.
+There are four sections: `common`, `pro`, `core`, `pdf`.
 Common settings apply to everything.

-Core and pro apply each to free
-(core) and paid (pro) versions.
-If you only have a free version set the pro.pattern to something silly, e.g.
-"LOLLOL-NOPRO" and leave the other pro keys blank.
-Likewise, if you only have a paid version set core.pattern to something silly and let the other keys blank.
-If you only have one kind of version and are confused, consider it "pro".
-The big idea is that only ONE item can be published per position and that file WILL have a corresponding update stream published.
+`core` and `pro` apply each to free (`core`) and paid (`pro`) versions.
+If you only have a free version set the `pro.pattern` to something nonexistent, e.g. "THERE-IS-NO-PRO" and leave the other `pro` keys blank.
+Likewise, if you only have a paid version set `core.pattern` to something nonexistent and let the other keys blank.
+If you only have one kind of version and you do not know what to do, consider it "pro".
+The overall idea is that only _one_ item can be published per core/pro position and that file _will_ have a corresponding update stream published.

-The PDF section is designed for documentation but can be used to upload anything.
-All files you specify here will be published to EITHER the core OR the pro version.
-The idea is that the files uploaded through this section do NOT have a corresponding update stream (they are support files).
-Since the original supprot files we were publishing were PDF documentation snapshots the name of the section stuck as "pdf".
+The `pwd` section is designed for documentation but can be used to upload anything.
+All files you specify here will be published to either the `core` or the `pro` upload location.
+The idea is that the files uploaded through this section do *not* have a corresponding update stream (they are supporting files).
+Since the original supporting files we were publishing on our site were PDF documentation snapshots the name of the section ended up being "pdf".

 ### Common section